Achint Kot

 Achint Kot or AchintKot is a small village in Amritsar-II in Punjab state of India.
 Its administrative headquarters are located in Amritsar tehsil.
-The village has a total number of population 226 houses residing as per 2011 census report if India.
+The nearest city is the city of Amristar.
+The village has a total number of population 226 houses residing as per 2011 census report of India.
+The literacy rate is 67.37%.
+Children aged 0–6 make up 16.83% of the total population.